jamescherti/bash-stdops/README.md

 The `outonerror` script redirects the command's output to stderr only if the command fails (non-zero exit code).
 No output is shown when the command succeeds.

+Here is an example of how you can use this script: [How to make cron notify the user about a failed command by redirecting its output to stderr only when it fails (non-zero exit code)](https://www.jamescherti.com/cron-email-output-failed-commands-only/).

 ## License

 Copyright (C) 2012-2024 [James Cherti](https://www.jamescherti.com)